Last Updated on February 5, 2026 by Emily Hopkins

 Spain’s property market has demonstrated consistent growth, making it a solid investment choice.
 In 2023, property prices increased by 7%, with notable growth in dynamic markets such as Madrid and Barcelona.

-Despite interest rates reaching 4.5%, which historically slows down house price growth, the Spanish real estate market maintained its value, defying expectations according to IberianTax.
-The robust performance of the property market, driven by both domestic and foreign buyers, highlights its resilience and potential for future growth.
+Despite interest rates rising to 4.5%, a level that historically slows house price growth, the Spanish real estate market maintained its value, defying expectations, according to IberianTax.
+Strong demand from both domestic and international buyers has supported this resilience and signals continued potential for future growth.

 Additionally, Spain offers the Golden Visa program, which grants residency to non-EU nationals investing a minimum of €500,000 in real estate.